cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 The most counterintuitive lesson I’ve learned is that the fastest way to scale an AI system is to start with a very small scope.
 With procurement, I deliberately resisted the temptation to boil the ocean.
 Instead of integrating all procurement systems at once, I focused on VGS.
 That constraint allowed the team to validate our assumptions earlier, refine the safety layers quickly, and avoid building a system that was too complex to adopt.

 By choosing depth over breadth, the team created a foundation that could scale predictably - and safely.
-It reminded me that good product strategy is often about protecting the team from over-ambition, not encouraging them to add more features.
+It reminded me that good product strategy often means protecting the team from over-ambition and scope creep.

 ---
 ## What We Intentionally Did NOT Do